 In 2018 the Township completed a congestion mitigation study for Pottstown Pike (PA Route 100), between Boot Road and the US Route 30 Bypass.
-Township Supervisors, staff and a study advisory committee (SAC) made up of local residents, property owners and regional agencies worked on the study to identify means of alleviating congestion and improving mobility along the PA Route 100 corridor by Exton train station.
+Township Supervisors, staff and a study advisory committee (SAC) made up of local residents, property owners and regional agencies worked on the study to identify means of alleviating congestion and improving mobility along the PA Route 100 corridor by the Exton train station.

 The SAC and the project consultant, McMahon Associates, identified and evaluated multiple options for improving the corridor.
 The final recommendation includes various intersection improvements and adding a new northbound lane between the US Route 30 Bypass intersection and the point where Pottstown Pike merges with PA Route 100.